 Make Starts Faster with Protern’s Wearable Timing Equipment for Ski Racing

-women alpine skiing team
+Women alpine skiing team

 If you’re an alpine ski coach, you understand that every tenth of a second counts.
 And you know that from the start of the race to the first gate is a critical interval.